-- Remove ALL of your personal belongings from your bedroom and (if applicable) kitchen/living areas and bathroom. - Remove all food items from kitchen cupboards and refrigerator. - Wipe all kitchen benchtops, cupboards, stovetop and sink. - Clean inside and outside of microwave and refrigerator. - Empty the rubbish bin and clear all rubbish from the room.
-It would be appreciated if you take your rubbish to the large "skip" bins outside rather than fill the internal smaller bins and waste rooms. - Empty and wipe bathroom cupboards. - Wipe bathroom sink. - Clean the toilet bowl, seat and pedestal. - Remove soap and all containers from shower recess. - Remove all posters and pictures. - Remove all blue-tack or tape from walls. - Remove anything you have stuck on your bedroom door. - Remove all items from pin board. - Empty drawers and cupboards. - Check under the bed for any items or rubbish. - Remove all linen (except mattress protector). - Place furniture in its proper setting. - Report or acknowledge any damage via the Maintenance Portal prior to your departure (www.unihall.uwa.edu.au/portal).
+Ш Remove ALL of your personal belongings from your bedroom and (if applicable) kitchen/living areas and bathroom.
+Remove all food items from kitchen cupboards and refrigerator.
+Wipe all kitchen benchtops, cupboards, stovetop and sink.
+Clean inside and outside of microwave and refrigerator.
+Empty the rubbish bin and clear all rubbish from the room.
+It would be appreciated if you take your rubbish to the large "skip" bins outside rather than fill the internal smaller bins and waste rooms.
+Empty and wipe bathroom cupboards.
+Wipe bathroom sink.
+Clean the toilet - bowl, seat and pedestal.

+Ш Remove soap and all containers from shower recess.
+Remove all posters and pictures.
+Remove Blu-Tack from doors and cupboards.
+Remove anything you have stuck on your bedroom door.
+Remove all items from pin board.
+Empty drawers and cupboards.
+Check under the bed for any items or rubbish.
+Remove all linen (except mattress protector).
+Place furniture in its proper setting.
+Report or acknowledge any damage via the maintenance tab on the UniHall portal prior to your departure.